JitendraManishMaurya04/JitendraManishMaurya04/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Java Spring
 - 🌱 I’m currently learning ...
-Java Spring MVC
+Java Spring REST
 - 👯 I’m looking to collaborate on ...
 Java Full Stack Project
 - 🤔 I’m looking for help with ...
 Azure/Aws
 - 💬 Ask me about ...
 Anything